 The professor looks down at the paper, scans the title and looks up at my pink, sweaty face.
 She is clearly very uncomfortable.
 I’m still smiling like an idiot.

 When I got the paper back — a big fat “D” was scrawled at the top.
 Every paragraph was covered in angry red ink pointing out all errors in fact and thought.
 In a couple of places her pen went through the paper.

 Did I mention that she was African-American and had a southern accent?

 She lectured on the importance of strong religious belief in the “moral fabric” of America.
 It dawned on me that most of my “bullshit mutterings” for the whole semester had to do with her thoughts on religion.

 Fuck.
 I looked around the room and saw a bunch of pasty upper-middle class kids.
 They probably all have had skin cancer by now.
 She was the only one in the room with enough pigment to actually live in Arizona.

 I decided to ignore this situation.
 For the next 3 months, I didn’t say a word to her about the paper or the class.

-Of course I’m still in the back muttering, and no one near me.
+Of course I was still in the back muttering, and no one near me.
 Social Distancing 40 years ahead of my time.

 Looking back, she must have been thinking I was some fat racist trying to be edumacated at the big state university.
-I’m sure she didn’t call me out, because she worried about keeping her job or keeping the class from spiraling into a bunch of racist bullshit.
+I’m sure she worried about keeping her job or keeping the class from spiraling into a bunch of racist bullshit.

-ASU in the 80’s was full of pickup trucks and lots of confederate flags.
-I can just picture her walking across campus and sweating like crazy in her business suit and wondering what she did wrong to end up in the land of red necks and republicans.
+ASU in the 80’s was full of pickup trucks and confederate flags.
+I can just picture her walking across campus and sweating like crazy in her business suit and wondering what she did wrong to end up in a 110-degree desert full of red necks and republicans.